karthik0010/Assuredoc/API Testing.md

 After creating a request, the next step is to know how to use these requests for API testing.
 Let's go through it step by step.

  1. Click on the required request in the folder
- 2. Click on method dropdown near the url field, it will display all available methods like GET, POST, PUT, DELETE and PATCH.
+ 2. Click on method dropdown near the url field, it will display all available http methods like GET, POST, PUT, DELETE and PATCH.
 By default, the method will be GET.

  ![api15](/images/api15.png)